GraphicsPrinciples/webinar/README.md

 discussion/feedback using the [following webform](https://docs.google.com/forms/d/e/1FAIpQLScB3PMzu2shmkzWHO8wTZ9dNaMibRSGjLnZK4uWeUQ_sUJUBg/viewform).

-If you experience any issues with the [webform](https://docs.google.com/forms/d/e/1FAIpQLScB3PMzu2shmkzWHO8wTZ9dNaMibRSGjLnZK4uWeUQ_sUJUBg/viewform), please [email](mailto:graphics.principles@gmail.com) your submissions directly.
+If you do not have a google drive login, or if you experience any issues with the [webform](https://docs.google.com/forms/d/e/1FAIpQLScB3PMzu2shmkzWHO8wTZ9dNaMibRSGjLnZK4uWeUQ_sUJUBg/viewform), please [email](mailto:graphics.principles@gmail.com) your submissions directly to us.

 # Any questions?